geveh/GLOFsize/README.md

 ## Overview

-**This repository contains six scripts to estimate trends in GLOF size between 1990 and 2023.
-In addition, we investigate the global and regional change in glacier lake area and focus on controls that limit increases in GLOF size**
+**This repository contains six scripts to estimate trends in pre-GLOF lake area between 1990 and 2023.
+In addition, we investigate the global and regional change in glacier lake area and focus on controls that limit increases in pre-GLOF lake area**

 - [01_GLOF_preprocessing.R](#01_glof_preprocessingr)
 - [02_generate_glacier_buffers.R](#02_generate_glacier_buffersr)